terryblue99/my-watch-collection-v-001/README.md

 Installation, Usage & Development

-Clone this repository to your computer and run the following commands in your terminal:
+Fork and clone this repository to your computer and run the following commands in your terminal:

-1. bundle install
+1. bundle install => (installs the app gems)
-2. rake db:migrate
+2. rake db:migrate => (runs migrations)
-3. rake db:seed (Loads the complications table with watch complications)
+3. rake db:seed => (Loads the complications table with watch complications)
                    (There are a few sample users which are commented out)
-4. rails s
+4. rails s => (starts the server,  displaying the local host url)

+Copy and paste the url into the browser to display the Log in page

 Then sign up / sign in